• Skip to primary navigation

 • Whisk together egg, parmesan cheese, parsley, salt, and pepper until frothy and thick.

 • Spread flour on a plate.
-Coat the chicken with the flour and shake off the excess.
+Pat the chicken dry with a paper towel and coat the chicken with the flour and shake off the excess.

 • Heat oil and butter in a large skillet over medium-high heat.